marcocipriani01/AstroAllInOne/README.md

 # INDI device forwarder
-All-in-one INDI device forwarder to control with just one Arduino a focuser, PWM pins and DSLR shutter cable.
+All-in-one INDI device forwarder to control with just one Arduino a focuser and a customizable list of digital and PWM pins.